-If you’ve ever had a shift cancelled last minute, felt unsafe at work, or struggled to pay bills because of unpredictable shifts, these new laws are for you.
+If you’ve ever had a shift cancelled last minute, felt unsafe at work, or struggled to pay bills because of unpredictable shifts, you need to know about these upcoming changes to employment law.

 You’ll have more control over your hours with improved job security

-From 2027, if you’re working unpredictable hours, you can ask for a contract that guarantees you a minimum number of hours each week.
+If you’re working unpredictable hours, you can ask for a contract that guarantees you a minimum number of hours each week.

 You can still choose a zero-hours contract if flexibility works better for you, it is your choice.